mezzolite/advocacy-quiz-backend/README.md

 A database of legislative advocacy actions.
 Each action is rated 1 through 5 for effectiveness, with 5 being most effective.

 ## Stack:
-Ruby on Rails with PostgresQL
+Ruby on Rails with PostgreSQL

 Frontend git repository: [Advocacy Quiz Frontend](https://github.com/mezzolite/advocacy-quiz-frontend)